deciduously/tictactoe-hs/haskell-in-english.md

     exitSuccess
 ```

 Well, that type signature should be getting repetitive.
 This is another one that takes a `Board`, does some sort of IO, and doesn't pass anything back to the caller.
-The token soup in the second line is just destructuruing syntax - remembering that our `Board` is the only argument, all `board@(Board b)` does is allows us to refer to both the whole structure as `board` as well as specifically the inside list of cells as `b`.
+The token soup in the second line is just destructuring syntax.
+Our `Board` is the only argument, and all `board@(Board b)` does is allow us to refer to both the whole structure as `board` (with type `Board`) as well as specifically the inside list of cells as `b` (with type `[Maybe Player]`).

 The body of this function is straightforward to read.  `when ( all isJust b)` we're going to `do` something.  `when` is another thing we imported from `Control.Monad`, but it's also not scary and does what you'd expect - checks the predicate and enters the block if true.
 Remember that each one off the nine cells is a type of `Maybe Player`, and a `Maybe a` can be either `Just a` or `Nothing`, using `a` as a stand-in for any type.  `isJust` is a helper predicate from `Data.Maybe` (imported, like a fine wine) that returns true if what was passed in is the `Just` variety of `Maybe`.
 We passed it along with our list of cells `b` into `all`, which is like a big ol' `AND`/`&&` - it returns the false the first time it hits a false, or the whole expression is true.